 Following the instructions on the Makezine site I printed out 2 small pictures on thin paper on my laser printer.
 You need to use a laser as this leaves the pigment on top of the paper.
 With an inkjet the ink will seep into the paper and the technique will not work.

+I used 2 types of wood, birch ply and pine.
 I cut the pictures to size, removing any excess.
 The wood was fairly smooth but I didn't prepare it in any way.
 Possibly a coat of sealer would enhancive the results.

 Acrylic medium was applied thinly where the picture was to be placed.
 It might be neater to cut the picture to shape and then apply the medium to the picture.
 This would be useful for adding logos to your work for instance.